openrlbenchmark/openrlbenchmark/README.md

 **Learning curves:** the `compare.png` shows the learning curves which subsamples 10000 data points and and interpolate.
 The curves are smoothed by a rolling average with a window size 100 and their shaded region represents the standard deviation.

 **Result table:** the `compare.md` and `compare.csv` shows the average episodic return of the last 100 episodes.
 For each random seed $i$ (we have 3 random seeds for each set of experiments), we calculate the average episodic return of the last 100 training episodes as $a_i$.
 We then average the $a_i$'s over all random seeds to get the final average episodic return and report its standard deviation.
 This type of evaluation is known as an implicit evaluation method ([Machado et al., 2017](https://arxiv.org/pdf/1709.06009.pdf)) which aligns better with the general goal of RL which is continual learning.
-This method also detects issues with catastrophic forgetting compared to the evaluation method that evalutes the best model.
+This method also detects issues with catastrophic forgetting compared to the evaluation method that evaluates the best model.

 > ⚠️ You may get slightly different curves every time you run the commands.
 This is because we sample 500 data points from the track experiments to save bandwidth.
 You can, however, get all of the data points by running the command with `--scan-history` which will always give you the same curves but will take longer to run.
 For generating an accurate `compare.md`, you should always use `--scan-history`.